givenmnisi6/CMPG323-Project-2-34292748/README.md

 ## Security
 The disadvantage of publicly available web APIs is that they may offer significant danger to API providers.
 APIs are intended to provide others with access to your data: behind every API is an endpoint—the server (and its accompanying databases) that answers to API queries.
 Concerning possible vulnerability A vulnerability is a flaw in a system (hardware or software) that can be exploited by an attacker.
 Vulnerabilities exist in any system; "zero-day" vulnerabilities are ones that have not yet been identified., an API endpoint is similar to any Internet-facing web server; the higher the public's free and open access to a resource, the greater the potential threat from bad actors.

+### Authentication
 So i have to authenticate my API so that no malicious code is put into it, so i will be using token based security.
 When you put the correct credentials a token will be provided to all the services that I will be accessing.
+So I will add endpoints in my API, whereby you register first then login.
+Also there will be different roles given.
+After login in you will get the token to access everything.

 ## Reference List
 - Zhou, W., Li, L., Luo, M. and Chou, W., 2014, May.
 REST API design patterns for SDN northbound API. <i> In 2014 28th international conference on advanced information networking and applications workshops </i> (pp. 358-365).
 IEEE.
 - Sohan, S.M., Maurer, F., Anslow, C. and Robillard, M.P., 2017, October.
 A study of the effectiveness of usage examples in REST API documentation.<i> In 2017 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC)</i>(pp. 53-61).
 IEEE.